sumanyurosha/deep-learning-v2-pytorch/30DaysofUdacity.md

     Test Accuracy (Overall): 70% (7011/10000)
     *********************************************************************

-  2. Saw a [tutorial](https://github.com/pytorch/tutorials/blob/master/beginner_source/blitz/cifar10_tutorial.py) on CIFAR Classification problem
+  * Saw a [tutorial](https://github.com/pytorch/tutorials/blob/master/beginner_source/blitz/cifar10_tutorial.py) on CIFAR Classification problem
-  3. Reading a [research paper](https://arxiv.org/pdf/1603.07285.pdf) on CNN
+  * Reading a [research paper](https://arxiv.org/pdf/1603.07285.pdf) on CNN

- # Day 6:
+ ## Day 6:
  26/10/2019
-  1. Reading the research paper.
+  * Reading the research paper.
-  2. Continued watching the next videos in the lesson
+  * Continued watching the next videos in the lesson

- # Day 7-9:
+ ## Day 7-9:
  28/10/2019 to 30/10/2019
-  Watching Transfer Learning lesson, not able to work much becuse of Diwali holidays.
+  * Watching Transfer Learning lesson, not able to work much becuse of Diwali holidays.

- # Day 10:
+ ## Day 10:
  31/10/2019
-  1. Completed the Transfer Learning lessons.
+  * Completed the Transfer Learning lessons.
-  2. Using Transfer Learning to train my network for Flower Classification Mini Project.
+  * Using Transfer Learning to train my network for Flower Classification Mini Project.
-  3. Able to achieve an accuracy of 76%.
+  * Able to achieve an accuracy of 76%.

+ ## Day 11:
+ 01/11/2019
+  * Started the new lesson Weight Initialisations in CNN.
+  * Trained my Flowe Classification Mini Project for 25 epochs and able to achieve an accuracy of 83% Test Loss: 0.459630

+    Test Accuracy of daisy: 82% (76/92)
+    Test Accuracy of dandelion: 91% (121/132)
+    Test Accuracy of roses: 74% (68/91)
+    Test Accuracy of sunflowers: 91% (92/101)
+    Test Accuracy of tulips: 75% (94/124)

+    Test Accuracy (Overall): 83% (451/540)